basho/basho_docs/content/riak/kv/2.1.4/developing/data-types/sets.md

 canonical_link: "https://docs.basho.com/riak/kv/latest/developing/data-types/sets"
 ---

-Sets are a bucket-level Riak data type that can be used by themselves; associated with a bucket/key pair, or [within a map](../../maps#sets-within-maps).
+Sets are a bucket-level Riak data type that can be used by themselves, associated with a bucket/key pair, or used [within a map](../../maps#sets-within-maps).

 Sets are collections of unique binary values (such as strings).
 All of the values in a set are unique.

-For example, if you attempt to add the element `shovel` to a set that already contains `shovel`, the operation will be ignored by Riak.
+For example, if you attempt to add the element `shovel` to a set that already contains `shovel`, the operation will be ignored by Riak KV.

-## Bucket-Type Setup
+## Setup a Bucket Type

-> If you've already created and activated a bucket-type with `set` as the `datatype` parameter, skip to the [next section](#client-setup).
+> If you've already created and activated a bucket type with `set` as the `datatype` parameter, skip to the [next section](#client-setup).

-Start by creating a bucket-type with the `datatype` parameter `set`:
+Start by creating a bucket type with the `datatype` parameter `set`:

 ```bash
 riak-admin bucket-type create sets '{"props":{"datatype":"set"}}'